 Note: Petroglyphs are carved into rock and pictographs are painted onto rocks using dyes or resins.
 These petroglyphs and pictographs near Moab Utah are all around.
 You come upon them as you hike.
-They are 1500 to 4,000 years old and depict people hunting, both male and female, who appear to be wearing feathers and have weapons.
-There are antelopes, deer, bears, snakes, birds and other animals, as well as rivers, lakes, the sun and much more.
+They are 1500 to 4,000 years old and depict people, both male and female, who appear to be wearing clothes and feathers, and carry baskets and weapons.
+Some seem to be hunting.
+There are children of different ages and there are antelopes, deer, bears, snakes, birds and other animals, as well as rivers, lakes, the sun and much more.
 Look and see what you can find, after all, art is open to your interpretation.

 After we explore the remarkable museum and it’s ghostly sculptures by ourselves for as long as we want (there is no one here to bother us), we mosey on down the road to Rhyolite, Nevada, a gold mining ghost town that boomed and busted between 1904 to 1920.